Target level of study

 54h

-This course is divided into two parts.
-The first part focuses on the Dirac formalism in quantum mechanics, with illustrations in the case of the 1D harmonic oscillator and angular momentum, in particular for spin.
-The second part is an introduction to the use of quantum mechanics in solid state physics, through its application to semiconductors.
+This course unit consists of two parts.
+The first part focuses more specifically on Dirac formalism in quantum mechanics, with illustrations in the case of the 1D harmonic oscillator and angular momentum, particularly for spin.
+The second part is an introduction to the use of quantum mechanics in the field of solid-state physics through its application to semiconductors.

 Structure and Properties of Matter